-Comment: The disturbance of the HCA will be minimal, involving only the pouring of two small concrete pads on the shore.
-The dock and access ramp will be installed and removed seasonally from the river surface via barge and crane.
+Comment: The disturbance of the HCA will be minimal, involving only the pouring of one small concrete pad on the shore.
+The dock and access ramp will be installed from the river surface via barge and crane meaning there will be minimal disturbance of the bank.